 That’s it!
 You’re ready to start live streaming with Restream.

 🔴 How can I go live using Restream?

 There are several ways to go live with Restream — you aren’t limited by location, platform or format.

 1. Stream directly from your browser

 With Restream Studio, you don’t need streaming software.
-You log in to your Restream account, add your channels, connect your webcam and microphone, and you’re ready to stream.
-Restream Studio has features such as Chat, Captions, Graphics, Screen Sharing, Guests, and more, so you can make the most of your live stream.
+You log in to your Restream account, add your channels, connect your webcam and microphone, launch the studio and you’re ready to stream.
+Restream Studio has features such as chat, captions, graphics, screen sharing, guests, background music, playing local video files and more, so you can make the most of your live stream.
 You can also invite participants to your live stream, from wherever they are in the world.

 2. Stream with multiple participants in different locations

 With Restream Studio, you can invite up to five guests (nine guests with Standard or Professional plans) to your live broadcast.
-When you’re ready to stream, click the “Guests” icon on your Restream Studio dashboard.
-You will receive a link you can share with your guests, and they can join your broadcast simply by clicking the link.
-Once your guests have connected and allowed access to their mics and cameras, their screens will appear in the bottom left corner.
-You can hide or show guests, remove them, or change how their screens are displayed.
+When you’re ready to stream, click the Guests icon on your Restream Studio dashboard.
+You’ll receive a link you can share with your guests, and they can join your broadcast simply by clicking the link.
+Once your guests have connected and allowed access to their mics and cameras, their screens will appear on the left side.
+You can hide or show guests, remove them or change how their screens are displayed.

 3. Start streaming using streaming software

 Restream works with most major streaming software, including OBS, XSplit, vMix, Streamlabs and Wirecast.
 Read our help guides on how to set up Restream with your favorite software, or check out our blog for more resources.